sungjooint/mpc-demo/server-server/README.md

 npm run join
 ```

-The two input numbers are encoded in a constant for the sake of the example, and the computation's output will be displayed immediately.
+The two input numbers are entered interactively for the sake of the example, and the computation's output will be displayed immediately.

 ## License